Socialist Republic of the Union of Burma

-Ne Win's governance of Burma was characterised by totalitarianism, isolationism, superstition, xenophobia, and a rejection of Cold War politics.
-Ne Win ruled Burma as a dictator, serving as both Chairman of the Revolutionary Council (later President of Burma) and Prime Minister of Burma, the country's head of state and the head of government, respectively.
+Ne Win's governance of Burma was characterised by totalitarianism, isolationism, superstition (yadaya), xenophobia, and a rejection of Cold War politics.
+Ne Win ruled Burma as a dictator, serving as both Chairman of the Revolutionary Council (later President of Burma) and Prime Minister of Burma, the country's head of state and head of government, respectively.
 The nationalisation of major industries and rejection of foreign investment led to catastrophic declines in economic growth and living standards.

 In 1988, mass protests known as the 8888 Uprising pressured BSPP officials, including Ne Win, to resign en masse and adopt a multi-party system.
 However, on 18 September 1988 the Tatmadaw staged a coup against the BSPP, violently ended the protests, and established a new military junta, the State Law and Order Restoration Council (SLORC).